raffyakbarsyah/html_table/README.md

 ## 📘 Overview

 In this challenge, the goal is to convert raw planetary data into a readable and accessible HTML table.
-The context is educational, to help students easily explore the key facts about the planets in our solar system.
+The context is educational, to help students easily explore and understanding the key facts about the planets in our solar system.

 ## 🗂️ Files Included